niell-ion/crossing-docs/docs/crossing_setup.md

 ![Turnbuckle Attachment to Retaining Plate](assets/crossing_turnbuckle.jpg){: style="height:350px;width:auto"}

-* Hook the turnbuckle to the retaining plate as shown in the abve figure.
+* Hook the turnbuckle to the retaining plate as shown in the above figure.

 * Tighten the turnbuckle until all slack is removed from the cable, securing the crossbuck assembly.